Krishnamohan-Yerrabilli/Articles/cl8k3pmh7000u09l2fk519qsl.md

-A Replicaset simply means, it replicates pods, like you can have an n number of pods, 1 replica means it controls one pod, under the hood of a replicaset there is a central important concept called labels, let's see in detail what it is all about and explore what exactly replicates means, use cases, and many more...
+A Replicaset simply means, it replicates pods, like you can have an n number of pods, 1 replica means it controls one pod, under the hood of a replicaset there is a central important concept called labels, let's see in detail what it is all about and explore what exactly replicaset means, use cases, and many more...

 ### which problem it solves?